zzzprojects/docs/entityframework-extensions.net/pages/articles/v7-17-0-0-bulk-insert-update-delete.md

 ---
 Title: v7.17.0.0 - Bulk Insert Improvement for EF Core 7
 MetaDescription: Learn what is new in Entity Framework Extensions for EF Core 7 and what the Microsoft new features called BulkUpdate and BulkDelete really are.
-LastMod: 2023-11-30
+LastMod: 2025-06-22
 ---

 # EF Extensions for EF Core 7 - What is New?

 [EF Core 7](https://github.com/dotnet/efcore/releases/tag/v7.0.0) was finally released on November 8, 2022, along with some new features and confusion.

-Entity Framework Extensions officially start to support EF Core 7 starting from v7.17.0.0
+Entity Framework Extensions officially starts to support EF Core 7 starting from v7.17.0.0

 If you are confused with our versioning, please refer to [EFCore-Pinned Versioning](/efcore-pinned-versioning) convention.